RootPat/chapter-7/README.md

 python penetration testing scripts from Justin Seitz.
-Justin's work was in Python 2, these we're converted to Python 3.
+Justin's work was in Python 2, these were converted to Python 3.
 Some include small modifications.